Does the Xfinity X1’s entertainment operating system transform TV?

 - New buttons on the remote will take you to specific sections of the navigation menu.
 These can be extremely useful, but they take a few days to memorize.

 Another special feature of the X1 system is the ability to turn your smartphone into a remote control.
 If you download the app you can navigate your X1 menu on your phone and use it to control your TV system.
 Comcast has big plans for its voice remote, including integrating Alexa and controlling other home devices.
 More to come on that this year.
+In the meantime, see the snazzy new voice remote in action here:

 Like the remote itself, the smartphone app also has a feature that will recognize voice commands.
 Speaking commands to the TV isn’t my style, but it was fun for a little while.
 If you hate having to use a manual input, you might love this feature.
 For those of you without a smartphone, XFINITY has now built voice command functionality right into your remote so you won’t be missing out.